bl-mirrotron/mirrotron-user-guide/README.md

 ([contents](#table-of-contents))<br>
 For security, Blinky-Lite<sup>TM</sup> requires an <a href="https://www.cloudflare.com/learning/ssl/what-is-https/" target="_blank">https</a> connection.
 Any attempt at using an http connection will be redirected to an https connection.

 You must first obtain a login from your system administrator to access the control system.
-Blinky-Lite<sup>TM</sup> uses role-based access with Jason Web Token(JWT) technology for logging into the system.
+Blinky-Lite<sup>TM</sup> uses role-based access with JSON Web Token(JWT) technology for logging into the system.
 The user is assigned a role to protect the system from the user making inadvertent settings.

 ### Read-only roles
 ([contents](#table-of-contents))<br>